ishanurg/HardwareAccelerated-Split-Radix-FFT-Algorithm/README.md

 ### Step 3: Vivado Project Creation
 Now go at
 cd Vivado-Design/hardware/
-and you will see the blockdesign.tcl file and source it in your vivado project then generate the bitstream and export the hardware design for the ease of access we have already uploaded the design_1_wrapper.xsa file only for PYNQ Z2 board which is our reference board
+- you will see the blockdesign.tcl file and source it in your vivado project
+- generate the bitstream and export the hardware design for the ease of access we have already uploaded the design_1_wrapper.xsa file only for PYNQ Z2 board

 **Expected Output:**
 - Block design with Zynq PS + FFT IP